Older People's Issues

 Part Eight, Out and About, of my book How to Handle Later Life examines how to overcome problems in moving around town and country if you have a mobility impairment and also how to make the best use of public transport, whether you find walking difficult or simply wish to enjoy allowing someone else to drive you around.

-In an article in the Daily Express - Assisted Suicide - Beware of Granting a Licence to Kill the Old and Sick - I explained why I believe that assisted suicide would have serious repercussions for frail elderly people; and in my book How to Handle Later Life I aim to give people the knowledge to ensure that they know what palliative care they should be asking for, if it is not offered.
+In my book How to Handle Later Life I aim to give people the knowledge to ensure that they know what palliative care they should be asking for, if it is not offered.
 My publisher, Amaranth Books, has posted up the 41-page part of that book entitled The End of Life on its website.

 I first became involved in the world of dementia when my other developed the condition, a story which I recounted in an the following article published in The Sunday Telegraph: Dementia - The Day I Abducted My Mother